 School or Organization may implement M4RA as a:

 - Take-home (family engagement) program

 School or Organization may serve:

 - Students with reading goals on their Individual Education Programs (IEP)

 - Students who are English Language Learners (ELL)

 - Other students identified as needing 1:1 intervention

-- Provide Reading Mentoring Instruction at regional locations
+- Provide Reading Mentoring Instruction at regional locations or virtually

 - Provide 2 M4RA Resource Guide Books to each school or organization